Kazakhstan · Caspian · Mangystau · Founder-led

 2027

-Exact dates and pricing confirmed after the June 2026 expedition.
+Exact dates and pricing confirmed after the June 2026 recce.
 Register your interest and you'll be first to know when they open.

 Common Questions